gary-archer/oauth.websample2/README.md

 ## Problem Areas

-- The SPA demonstrates the original PKCE flow with tokens in the browser, which is no longer recommended in 2021.
+- The updated SPA does not handle tokens in line with 2021 security recommendations.
 - The SPA also demonstrates some usability problems with iframe-based silent token renewal.
-- The [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) solves these problems bur requires a more complex flow.
+- The [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) solves these problems but requires a more complex flow.

 ## Further Information